ramokz/phantom-camera-docs/docs/editor-updater.md

 ## Updater Prompt Variants
-The updater prompt can appear in two different variants, depending on what version would be updated to.
+The updater prompt can appear in two different variants depending on what version would be updated to.

 For smaller **Patch** and **Hotfix** releases, an update button will be visible straight away, while larger **Major** or **Minor** releases will require a dropdown menu to be checked before the update button can appear.
 This is to prevent accidentally updating the addon where potential breaking changes might be introduced.

 ::: warning KEY ADVICE